Tuition Exchange Programs

-- The Tuition Exchange, Inc.program is much more complex.
-It is regulated by a central office in Washington, D.C.
+- The Tuition Exchange, Inc. program is much more complex.
+It is regulated by a central office in Washington,

-That office keeps a "balance sheet" for each member school, and no school is allowed
+D.C.
+That office keeps a "balance sheet" for each member school, and no school is

-to export more students than it imports over a period of time.
-Schools that send students
+allowed to export more students than it imports over a period of time.
+Schools that

-Therefore, Saint Xavier University must carefully manage the certifications for eligibility.
+balance is restored.
+Therefore, Saint Xavier University must carefully manage the

-The means for doing so may include, but not be limited to, the following:
+certifications for eligibility.
+The means for doing so may include, but not be limited

 - moratorium on new export certifications

 - limitation of eligibility for the duration of the scholarship to one or two years